-2.3 Articulatory difficulty/Aphasic Measures.
+2.3.
+Articulatory difficulty/aphasic measures

-In a series of previous papers, we have analysed the phonological errors made by aphasic individuals across production tasks (single word repetition, reading and picture naming) according to whether or not they result in phonological simplifications of syllables (through deletions and insertion errors) or simplifications of individual phonemes (through substitutions).
-Simplifications have been defined using cross-linguistic based complexity hierarchies.
-We have found simplifications to characterize the speech of aphasics with independent evidence of articulatory difficulty (individuals with apraxia of speech, AoS), but not the speech of aphasics without associated difficulties (phonological aphasics; see Galluzzi et al., 2015; Romani & Galluzzi, 2005; Romani, Galluzzi, Bureca & Olson, 2011a; Romani, Galluzzi & Olson, 2011b; Romani, Olson, Semenza & Granà, 2002).
+In a series of previous papers, we have analysed the phonological errors made by aphasic individuals across production tasks (single word repetition, reading, and picture naming) according to whether or not they result in phonological simplifications of syllables (through deletions and insertion errors) or simplifications of individual phonemes (through substitutions).
+Simplifications have been defined using cross-linguistic-based complexity hierarchies.
+We have found simplifications to characterize the speech of aphasics with independent evidence of articulatory difficulty (individuals with apraxia of speech, AoS), but not the speech of aphasics without associated difficulties (phonological aphasics; see Galluzzi et al., 2015; Romani & Galluzzi, 2005; Romani, Galluzzi, Bureca, & Olson, 2011; Romani, Galluzzi, & Olson, 2011; Romani, Olson, Semenza, & Granà, 2002).
 Please note that both groups of our aphasic participants make what are perceived as phonological errors.
-However, it is only in the group with associated phonetic errors (therefore classified as having AoS) that these errors are simplificatory suggesting that they are motivated by articulatory difficulties (also see Laganaro, 2012; Ziegler, Aichert & Staiger, 2012 for views of AoS as a disorder in articulatory planning, at the interface between phonology and articulation and Buchwald and Miozzo, 2011, for another example where error analyses in aphasia are used to identify level of impairment).
+However, it is only in the group with associated phonetic errors (therefore classified as having AoS) that these errors result in simplifications suggesting that they are motivated by articulatory difficulties (also see Laganaro, 2012; Ziegler, Aichert, & Staiger, 2012, for views of AoS as a disorder in articulatory planning, at the interface between phonology and articulation, and Buchwald & Miozzo, 2011, for another example where error analyses in aphasia are used to identify level of impairment).

-In the present study, we will report frequency and AoA measures for different linguistic categories together with the error rate of 11 individuals with AoS.
-In an overall summary table at the end of our experimental investigation, we will also report overall results for 10 aphasics with phonological production impairments (classifiable as conduction aphasics).
+In the present study, we report frequency and AoA measures for different linguistic categories together with the error rate of 11 individuals with AoS.
+In an overall summary table at the end of our experimental investigation, we also report overall results for 10 aphasics with phonological production impairments (classifiable as conduction aphasics).

 All our aphasic participants (apraxic and phonological) have been selected for making a large number of phonological errors in speech production tasks (including spontaneous speech), for an absence of peripheral dysarthric difficulties (e.g., systematically distorted speech), and for relatively good phonological discrimination abilities.
-All participants suffered from a left hemisphere stroke except one who suffered a right CVA (cerebrovascular accident) and one who suffered a close head injury.
+All participants suffered from a left-hemisphere stroke except one who suffered a right CVA (cerebrovascular accident) and one who suffered a close head injury.
 They all had a confirmed diagnosis of aphasia.
-They have been subdivided into apraxic and phonological groups on the basis of rates of phonetic errors in word repetition (> than 10% and <5% respectively).
-Speech errors have been collected using three production tasks involving repetition and reading of single words and picture naming (N of words for repetition and reading =773; for naming =236-412).
-Some general information for individual patients is presented in the Appendix Since these patients have been extensively described in previous publications, we refer the reader to them for more details (see Galluzzi et al., 2015; Romani et al., 2011a).
+They have been subdivided into apraxic and phonological groups on the basis of rates of phonetic errors in word repetition (>10% and <5%, respectively).
+Speech errors have been collected using three production tasks involving repetition and reading of single words and picture naming (number of words for repetition and reading, N = 773; for picture naming, N = 236-412).
+Some general information for individual patients is presented in the Appendix.
+Since these patients have been extensively described in previous publications, we refer the reader to them for more details (see Galluzzi et al., 2015; Romani, Galluzzi, Bureca, & Olson, 2011).

-In the rest of the paper, results will be presented as average error rates on individual phonemes out of total stimuli in the corpus: number of incorrect phonemes out of total number of target phonemes.
-Results will be averaged across individual participants, tasks and type of errors.
+In the rest of the paper, results are presented as average error rates on individual phonemes out of total stimuli in the corpus: number of incorrect phonemes out of total number of target phonemes.
+Results are averaged across individual participants, tasks, and type of errors.
 Since we present results in terms of error rate, we can only consider substitutions and deletions (with insertions there is no target).
 Although results had some individual variability, patterns were quite homogeneous within groups.

-2.4 Brief description of Italian phonology
+2.4.
+Brief description of Italian phonology

-A full description of Italian Phonology is beyond the scope of the present paper.
-Here we present just enough information to make our analyses understandable and refer the reader to other work for more complete descriptions (e.g., Kramer, 2009; Rogers & d'Archangeli, 2004).
-Italian has 22 consonants (for a listing and examples see Table 2 below).
+A full description of Italian phonology is beyond the scope of the present paper.
+Here we present just enough information to make our analyses understandable and refer the reader to other work for more complete descriptions (e.g., Kramer, 2009; Rogers & d'Arcangeli, 1999).
+Italian has 22 consonants (for a listing and examples see Table 2; Zanobini et al., 2012).
 They can be divided into two main classes according to manner of articulation: obstruents and sonorants.